oroinc/documentation/commerce/admin_guide/payment/authorizenet/authorizenet_prerequisites.rst

    See the :ref:`Retrieve Authorize.Net Credential <user-guide--payment--prerequisites--authorizenet-credentials>` section for more information.

 #.
-In your Oro Management Console, configure an integration with Authorize.Net.
+In your Oro management console, configure an integration with Authorize.Net.
 See the :ref:`Authorize.Net Integration <user-guide--payment--configuration--payment-method-integration--authorizenet-details>` topic for more information.
 You can configure several integrations with different sets of options to enable multiple Authorize.Net payment methods for the checkout.

 #.
 In your Oro management console, configure a payment rule that defines conditions under which the configured payment method is available during the checkout.
 For example, a certain method may be available for customers from France, or only when a shopping cart amount exceeds $1000.
 See the :ref:`Payment Rules <sys--payment-rules>` topic for more information.